 The effects of solid particles ingested into gas turbines are a universal problem shared by both land based and aircraft turbines.
 Due to the large air flow that gas turbines require, these particles cannot economically be entirely eliminated from the inlet air flow even with the best filtration and cleanup systems.
 Internal particulate sources include combustion products of fossil fuels, eroded turbomachinery components, and secondary chemical reactions.
-External particulate sources vary widely depending on operating environment (marine, desert, and industrial) and level of filtration (aeroengine, remote power microturbine, or large industrial power plant).
+External particulate sources vary widely depending on operating environment (marine, desert, industrial) and level of filtration (aero engine, remote power microturbine, or large industrial power plant).
 These contaminants are heated in the combustor and either follow the flow out of the engine or impact against the turbine blades, which results in erosion, corrosion, and deposition.
 Erosion and deposition are competing phenomena and depend on the phase of the particulate impacting the blade surfaces.
 While there are numerous secondary parameters influencing these processes, generally the particulate erodes the blades when it is below the softening temperature and adheres to the blades when above the softening temperature.
-This threshold temperature depends on the particulate type, but has been shown to occur between 980°C and 1150°C [1-5].
+This threshold temperature depends on the particulate type, but has been shown to occur between 980 and 1150°C [1-5].

-The primary factors affecting the extent of deposition on turbine blades include gas temperature, turbine surface temperature, net particle loading, particulate chemical composition, turbine blade exposure time, and geometric boundaries imposed on the flow.
+The primary factors affecting the extent of deposition on turbine blades include: gas temperature, turbine surface temperature, net particle loading, particulate chemical composition, turbine blade exposure time, and geometric boundaries imposed on the flow.
 Previous turbine tests with coal-derived fuels by Wenglarz and Fox [4] show a dramatic increase in deposition rate as the gas temperature is raised above the particulate melting point.
-In their study, coated turbine superalloy specimens were subjected to 2-5 h of deposition from three coal-water fuel (CWF) formulations.
-The coal had been cleaned to simulate ash levels ( $\sim 1\%$ ) that would be considered acceptable for use in a gas turbine.
-The fuel was burned in a low-emission subscale turbine combustor at realistic flow rates (e.g., impact velocities ${\sim}180~\text{m/s})$ and gas temperatures (1100°C).
+In their study, coated turbine superalloy specimens were subjected to 2-5 hours of deposition from three coal-water fuel (CWF) formulations.
+The coal had been cleaned to simulate ash levels $(\sim 1\%)$ that would be considered acceptable for use in a gas turbine.
+The fuel was burned in a low-emission subscale turbine combustor at realistic flow rates (e.g. impact velocities ~ 180 m/s) and gas temperatures (1100°C).
 With the turbine specimens located at two different streamwise locations downstream of the combustor exit, the influence of gas temperature on deposition rate could be studied.
-It was noted that the upstream specimens (operating at gas temperatures ~1100°C) experienced one to two orders of magnitude higher deposition rates compared to the downstream specimens (operating at gas temperatures $\sim 980^{\circ}$ C).
-Compared to a previous series of tests with lower ash content (0.025%) residual fuel oil, the deposit levels with CWFs were two to three orders of magnitude larger for the same operating temperature.
-An aeroengine deposition study performed by Kim et al. with volcanic ash showed that the rate, at which deposition occurs, increases with time for a given turbine inlet temperature (TIT) and dust concentration, i.e., the vanes become better captors of material as the deposits on the vanes increase [5].
-It was also found that once deposition begins, the mass of material deposited is proportional to dust concentration for a given TIT and dust exposure time.
+It was noted that the upstream specimens (operating at gas temperatures $\sim 1100^{\circ}$ C) experienced 1 to 2 orders of magnitude higher deposition rates compared to the downstream specimens (operating at gas temperatures ~ 980°C).
+Compared to a previous series of tests with lower ash content (0.025%) residual fuel oil, the deposit levels with coal-water fuels were 2 to 3 orders of magnitude larger for the same operating temperature.
+An aero-engine deposition study performed by Kim et al. with volcanic ash showed that the rate at which deposition occurs increases with time for a given turbine inlet temperature (TIT) and dust concentration, i.e., the vanes become better captors of material as the deposition begins, the mass of material deposited is proportional to dust concentration for a given TIT and dust exposure time.